robchamberspfc/proto-website-generator/README.md

 ## About

-Prototype site for content supporting the adoption and use of API and data standards within the social housing sector.
+Prototype site creator.
+Based on markdown with json config and designed to be updated through Github UI.

 ## Prototype